 With hybrid positions emerging and the variances of job titles from company to company, a salary guide helps determine fair employee compensation.
 Using a data-driven judgement tool removes the possibility of bias to promote equitable pay.
 For hybrid positions, a best practice is to search for the closest position with a description that is roughly a 70% match.
 Any less and the pay grade may not be accurately match of the role requirements.

 Geography, industry trends and experience seem like common-sense factors to consider during compensation conversations.
 But those factors are constantly changing and research needs to be updated annually.
 Using a a tangible resource like an annual salary guide can help you stay up to speed.

 The details matter!
-For example, technology jobs are increasing nationwide, but a recent study in 2018 shows nearly half the jobs created were based in 10 major cities.
+For example, technology jobs are increasing nationwide, but a recent study shows nearly half the jobs created were based in 10 major cities.
 You’ll notice that employee compensation is often higher in cities with greater competition for talent.
 And with remote work on the rise, that’s something you should pay close attention to!
 Compensation should represent the expectation of the work to be performed.
 An employee working for a New York organization with long hours and/or a high demand for productivity should receive compensation that aligns with those big city expectations (even if they are a remote employee).

 3.Top Talent & Retention

 For almost every job seeker, the goal is to increase or at least maintain their current/previous salary.
 Theoretically, the value of our work and growing experience should increase our compensation.
 A salary guide can provide you with a neutral perspective.
 It can be quite helpful to both hiring managers and job seekers when discussing changes in employee compensation or negotiating a new salary.
 It’s an excellent resource to inform us of the ever-changing value of skills and experience.